 Vikki and Larry Fordham

-Vikki and Larry are IT professionals near Cleveland.
 “Our first trip to Napa,” says Larry, “was organized by Thomas (Johnson) and Dave (Dehlman) who have been V. Sattui Gold Card members for a number of years.
 Little did we know how that trip—which culminated in a 4½ hour spectacular wine tasting at V.Sattui–would forever change our palates!”
-He adds, “We spend our summer weekends boating on western Lake Erie and enjoy sharing V. Sattui wines with our dockmates!”
-Maybe some future Hall of Famers?
+He adds, “We spend our summer weekends boating on western Lake Erie and enjoy sharing V. Sattui wines with our dock mates!”

 Laura and Doug Johnson

-Doug’s history with V Sattui goes back to 1976 when he made his first visit to the winery.
-At that time the total production was counted in bottles rather than cases.
-Doug and Laura are regular visitors to the Winery, especially at the Barrel Tasting every year buying futures.
-Their current wine collection totals about 4000 bottles, 1000 of which are V. Sattui wines, with 10-year verticals on most of the Cabernets.
+Doug’s history with V. Sattui goes back to 1976, the first year we were open.
+Doug and Laura visit us frequently and we definitely see them at our Annual Barrel Tasting Party in January when they purchase their wine futures.
+Their current wine collection totals 4,000 bottles, 1,000 of which are V. Sattui wines, with 10-year verticals on most of the Cabernets.
 “Laura prefers the Morisoli Cabernet,” says Doug, “and I prefer the Preston, so we always buy both!
-We enjoy the Zinfandels, Petite Sirah, Pinot Noirs and Chardonnays also...actually there’s nothing we don’t like!!
+We enjoy the Zinfandels, Petite Sirah, Pinot Noirs and Chardonnays...actually there’s nothing we don’t like!!

 Jim & Pat Kruswicki

 Jim and Pat have been coming to V. Sattui Winery for the past 18 years.
-They regularly attend our midsummer Festa Italiana and have introduced many friends and family members to V. Sattui’s great wines.
+They regularly attend our mid-summer Festa Italiana and have introduced many friends and family members to V. Sattui’s great wines.
 One of their favorites was the ’97 Howell Mountain Zinfandel.
-They say that the arrival of their Wine-of-the-Month Club shipment puts a smile on their faces each month as they enjoy trying new wines from their favorite winery!
+They say the arrival of their Wine-of-the-Month Club shipment puts a smile on their faces each month as they enjoy trying V. Sattui's new releases!

 Stan & Marge Kinoshita

-A Seattle native, Jack Tonkin started two companies in his business career, affording the opportunity to travel and discover wines throughout the world.
-He moved from French whites in the 1960's to California red wines in the '90's, which make make up about three-quarters of his 600-bottle cellar.
+A Seattle native, Jack Tonkin has had the opportunity to travel and discover wines throughout the world.
 Tasting premium wines on a ten-day Napa Valley vacation brought him to V. Sattui where he found "a very laid-back winery with a deli and picnic area.
 We had a leisurely, wonderful afternoon.
 It was amazing."
+Every year Jack a large order for wine and sends it exclusively as holiday gifts.
+He is a very popular man!

-Richard says, "I purchase V. Sattui wine for family and friends on a regular basis and feel that wines are some of the best in the world.
+"I purchase V. Sattui wine for family and friends on a regular basis and feel the wines are some of the best in the world.
 Recently I bought three magnums of 2000 Preston Vineyard Cabernet and still think it's the best wine I have ever had."
+Richard has been visiting V. Sattui Winery since 1986, timing many of his visits with our annual parties we host each year.

 Neil & Sandy Schroeder

-Thom’s been coming to V. Sattui Winery for twenty years now.
-His first visit was in 1987 and he became a Cellar Club member the following year.
-Despite living on the other side of the country, he still visits a couple times each year, usually for the Harvest Ball or to stock up on futures; he especially likes the Carsi and Carneros Chardonnays and Preston Cabernets.
-He also likes to sing, and amazed everyone a few years ago when he stood up and sang opera at a Harvest Ball.
-A family nurse practitioner by trade, Thom is also a Lieutenant Colonel in the Army and has been on activated status since 2005.
+Thom first visited V. Sattui in 1987 and became a Cellar Club member the following year.
+Despite living on the other side of the country, he still visits a couple times each year, usually for the Harvest Ball or to stock up on futures at our Barrel Tasting Party.
+Thom especially likes the Carsi and Carneros Chardonnays, and Preston Cabernets.
+He also likes to sing, and amazed everyone a few years ago when he stood up and sang opera at a Harvest Ball!

 Carol & Mike Chiricuzio